Table of Content

 Setting up business accounts

 In earlier days, account charts were recorded in general ledgers.
-However, nowadays there exist several bookkeeping software that help with this.
+However, nowadays the same process gets done using different bookkeeping softwares.
 There are three ways to create a general ledger in a software:

 - Desktop accounting bookkeeping software, and

 Although the spreadsheet is the cheapest, it comes with several issues such as errors creeping in and so on.
 A desktop bookkeeping software on the other hand has a high up-front fee.
 Cloud-based bookkeeping software is the most cost-effective and secure alternative that is available for a very nominal monthly subscription fee.